cp - Copy files and objects

 gsutil cp dir1/dir2/** gs://my-bucket

-The same rules apply for downloads: recursive copies of buckets and bucket subdirectories produce a mirrored filename structure, while copying individually (or wildcard) named objects produce flatly named files.
+The same rules apply for uploads and downloads: recursive copies of buckets and bucket subdirectories produce a mirrored filename structure, while copying individually or wildcard-named objects produce flatly-named files.

 gsutil cp -r dir1/dir2 gs://my-bucket/subdir